plainkit/.github/profile/README.md

 - **Cut the ceremony**: no bundlers, no client routers, no hydration steps to re‑build on the client what the server already rendered.
 - **Complexity where it pays**: use htmx or small JS where UX truly benefits; avoid shipping a framework to simulate navigation.
 - **Respect constraints**: favor resilience, first‑load speed, and cacheability over client‑side state machines.
+- **Prefer compile‑time guarantees**: catch invalid HTML/attributes during build; avoid runtime checks, reflection, and hydration errors.

 A bit blunt, because it matters: modern FE stacks often make simple things hard.
 SSR + hydration tries to undo SPA costs, yet you still ship the SPA.
-If you’re building documents, dashboards, CRUD apps, or back‑offices, HTML + server actions is faster to build, easier to reason about, and far cheaper to run.
-This is not a knock on FE developers — the toolchain grew to solve hard problems at massive scale.
-Most apps don’t need that scale of indirection.
+Plain targets server‑shaped apps — documents, dashboards, CRUD, back‑offices — where HTML + server actions are simpler to build, easier to reason about, and cheaper to run.
+When you truly need heavy client‑side state, offline mode, or complex realtime UX, use client frameworks where they shine.

 ## How It Works